You are here because you want to learn about sauna water. Perhaps you want to:

 Sauna water refers to the water which is used to produce humidity (löyly or leil) in a sauna.
-The phrase ‘sauna water’ can seem to signify a special type of water made for sauna, but the truth is, there is no special water to be used in a sauna.
+The phrase ‘sauna water’ can seem to signify a special type of water made for the sauna, but the truth is, there is no special water to be used in a sauna.
 In fact, you can use normal tap water to produce humidity.

-Using Water on a Sauna Heater
+How to Use Water on a Sauna Heater?

 All types of heaters (electric, gas, or wood) can withstand water.
 Heaters are designed to offer a traditional steamy Finnish sauna experience.
 However, flooding the heater consistently can potentially reduce the life of heating elements (especially in electric heaters).
 This is why we recommend drizzling a cup of water now and then, instead of dumping an entire jug of water over the sauna stove in one go.
 Just remember to use a ladle to avoid burning your skin from the hot steam.

-Dry vs Wet Sauna
+Dry vs Wet Sauna: What is the Difference?

 Here’s the thing: All saunas (with the exception of infrared saunas) are both wet and dry.

-Traditional Sauna vs Infrared
+Traditional vs Infrared Sauna: What is the Difference?